civicrm/civicrm-sysadmin-guide/docs/setup/civimail/inbound.md

 Another possible implementation to consider if your mail server supports IMAP is:

 1. Create a mail folder that will be used to indicate to the processor what emails should be processed.
-Let's call it "civicrm".
+Let's call it `civicrm`.
-1. In step 2) above, in the Source field, enter the path to this folder.
-Note it will typically be "INBOX.civicrm", not just "civicrm".
+1. When administering your mail accounts in the steps above, in the "Source" field, enter the path to the folder you just created.
+Note it will typically be `INBOX.civicrm`, not just `civicrm`.
 1. If you want an email in your inbox to be autofiled, move it into this folder.
 If your mail client supports it, make a copy of the email rather than simply move it, as you likely will want the email to remain in your Inbox or be filed in your primary folder structure.
-1. The processor will create subfolders INBOX.civicrm.CiviMail.processed and INBOX.civicrm.CiviMail.ignored, and will move the email into one of those when done.
+1. The processor will create subfolders `INBOX.civicrm.CiviMail.processed` and `INBOX.civicrm.CiviMail.ignored`, and will move the email into one of those when done.

 #### Tip #3